 Portland Golf Club (PGC) was established in 1914 and has operated continuously since.
 PGC is situated in the West Hills where population growth has been particularly aggressive (converting remnant pockets of forest and small farms to residential subdivisions).
 The golf course has thousands of golf plays each year and they host local, regional and national tournaments.
 Such events bring 100 or more out-of-state amateur and professional golfers and stay locally for lodging, food services and entertainment.
 Population in the Portland area has been increasing for many decades, and is projected to continue doing so.
-The annual growth rate is about 1.8 percent (greater than statewide average).
 This growth increases development density in the urban area, thus increased desire for recreation opportunities.
 PGC is one of many organizations that serves local community recreation demand and stewardship of natural resources.
 Such service and stewardship require continual maintenance and vegetation management.
 Washington County has, in its comprehensive land use plan, recognized the recreational and natural resource values that PGC brings to the community.
 Indirectly, the golf course provides active open space within an urban environment and critical floodplain storage when Fanno Creek infrequently floods.

 In addition to recreation, the golf course provides exercise, fresh air and relaxation to members.
 While PGC is a private course, it has experienced an increased golfing demand - same as municipal golf courses in the Metro-Portland vicinity.
 In particular, PGC has seen golf play nearly doubled over the past 10 years.
 Such demand is substantial in urban areas, especially when traffic congestion makes it increasingly difficult to travel across town.
-To accommodate new and existing players, PGC must maintain the operational systems (such as irrigation, drainage, etc.), as well as provide an excellent playing surface of mowed tees, fairways and greens.
-Along with the complexity of the course, the quality of the turf is the critical element to having a sustainable golf course.
+To accommodate new and existing players, PGC must provide a challenging 18 holes and maintain high quality turf.
 In fact, the turf quality - especially the putting greens - is one of the most revered component of this golf course.